-The Audit Committee of the Board of Directors has appointed Ernst & Young LLP as our independent registered public accounting firm to examine our consolidated financial statements and internal controls over financial reporting for fiscal 2016 and recommends that the shareholders vote for ratification of such appointment.
-Ernst & Young LLP has acted as our independent registered public accounting firm since fiscal year 2003.
-A representative of Ernst & Young LLP is expected to be present at the Annual Meeting, will have the opportunity to make a statement, and is expected to be available to respond to appropriate questions.
+The Audit Committee of the Board of Directors has appointed Deloitte & Touche, LLP ("Deloitte") as our independent registered public accounting firm (the "Independent Auditor") to perform reviews of our interim consolidated financial statements to be included in our fiscal 2021 Quarterly Reports on Form 10-Q and to audit our annual consolidated financial statements and our internal control over financial reporting for fiscal 2021, and it recommends that the shareholders vote for ratification of such appointment.
+A representative from Deloitte is expected to be present at the Annual Meeting, will have the opportunity to make a statement, and is expected to be available to respond to appropriate questions.